zennomi/orchat-alert-hub/README.md

 - `message.ts`: define messages for inline button in response to user.
 - `message-creation.ts`: define functions for receive data input such as market information, borrower information,... and create message to send to user.
 - `scenes`: define `Scene`, need to understand `telegraf` to understand what is `Scene`.

-## Project config params

-Config params were defined in `.env` and `constants.ts`.

-In `constants.ts`:

-- `CronTime`: define cron time string for cron job.
-- `CMCMappingID`: mapping token to its id for query data in coinmarketcap
-- `CGMappingID`: mapping token to its id for query data in coingecko
-- `SUPPORTED_TOKEN`: list supported token in our bot.